regensa18/AdvProg2018/week_6/README.md

 - `init`: Initiates the **TestManager** and bProblem (binary problem)
 - `setup`: Sets up the tests
 - `execute`: There are two procedures:
-    -  First, if there is a problem test, it would give the notification `"Executing the test"` and then sleeps for 0.1 second.
+    -  First, if there is not a bProblem, it would give the notification `"Executing the test"` and then sleeps for 0.1 second.
     - Second, if there isn't, it would give the notification `"Problem in the setup.
 Test not executed"`.
 - `tearDown`: There are two procedures:
-    - First, if there is a problem test, it would give the notification `"Tearing down"` and then sleeps for 0.1 second and calls the method `publishReport` from the **TestManager** class.
+    - First, if there is not a bProblem, it would give the notification `"Tearing down"` and then sleeps for 0.1 second and calls the method `publishReport` from the **TestManager** class.
     - Second, if it's not tearing down, it would give the notification